 (3) Each person approved as an instructor in accordance with this section may apply for the renewal of such approval on a form approved by the commissioner, accompanied by a fee of forty dollars.
 Such form may require the disclosure of any information necessary for the commissioner to determine whether the instructor’s suitability to serve as an instructor has changed since the issuance of the prior approval.
 The term of such renewed approval shall not exceed two years.

 (c) Not later than two years after successful completion of the training required pursuant to subsection (b) of this section, or the waiver of such training, the applicant may submit an application for a license as a security officer on forms furnished by the commissioner and, under oath, shall give the applicant’s name, address, date and place of birth, employment for the previous five years, experience in the position applied for, including military training and weapons qualifications, any convictions for violations of the law and such other information as the commissioner may require, by regulation, to properly investigate the character, competency and integrity of the applicant.
-The commissioner shall require any applicant for a license under this section to submit to state and national criminal history records checks conducted in accordance with § 29-17a.
-Each applicant shall submit with the application two sets of his or her fingerprints on forms specified and furnished by the commissioner, two full-face photographs, two inches wide by two inches high, taken not earlier than six months prior to the date of application, and a one-hundred-dollar licensing fee, made payable to the state.
+The commissioner shall require any applicant for a license, or for renewal of a license, under this section to submit to state and national criminal history records checks conducted in accordance with section 29-17a, provided an applicant for renewal of a license shall not be charged any fee pursuant to subsection (c) of section 29-11 for such records checks.
+Each applicant shall submit with the application (1) two sets of his or her fingerprints on forms specified and furnished by the commissioner, provided an applicant for renewal of a license need not submit such sets of fingerprints, (2) two full-face photographs, two inches wide by two inches high, taken not earlier than six months prior to the date of application, and (3) a one-hundred-dollar licensing fee or licensing renewal fee, made payable to the state.
 Any applicant who received a waiver as provided in subsection (b) of this section shall be exempt from payment of such licensing fee.
-Subject to the provisions of § 46a-80, no person shall be approved for a license who has been convicted of a felony, any sexual offense or any crime involving moral turpitude, or who has been refused a license under the provisions of sections 29-161g to 29-161x, inclusive, for any reason except minimum experience, or whose license, having been granted, has been revoked or is under suspension.
+Subject to the provisions of section 46a-80, no person shall be approved for a license who has been convicted of a felony, any sexual offense or any crime involving moral turpitude, or who has been refused a license under the provisions of sections 29-161g to 29-161x, inclusive, for any reason except minimum experience, or whose license, having been granted, has been revoked or is under suspension.
 Upon being satisfied of the suitability of the applicant for licensure, the commissioner may license the applicant as a security officer.
-Such license shall be renewed every five years for a one-hundred-dollar fee.
-The commissioner shall send a notice of the expiration date of such license to the holder of such license, by first class mail, not less than ninety days before such expiration, and shall enclose with such notice an application for renewal.
-The security officer license shall be valid for a period of ninety days after its expiration date unless the license has been revoked or is under suspension pursuant to § 29-161v.
+Such license shall be renewed every five years.
+The commissioner shall send a notice of the expiration date of such license to the holder of such license, by first class mail or electronic mail, not less than ninety days before such expiration, and shall include with such notice an application for renewal.
+The holder of such license may elect to receive such notice by first class mail or electronic mail.
+The security officer license shall be valid for a period of ninety days after its expiration date unless the license has been revoked or is under suspension pursuant to section 29-161v.
 An application for renewal filed with the commissioner after the expiration date shall be accompanied by a late fee of twenty-five dollars.
 The commissioner shall not renew any license that has been expired for more than ninety days.

 (d) Upon the security officer’s successful completion of training and licensing by the commissioner, or immediately upon hiring a licensed security officer, the security service employing such security officer shall apply to register such security officer with the commissioner on forms provided by the commissioner.
 Such application shall be accompanied by payment of a forty-dollar application fee payable to the state.
 The Division of State Police within the Department of Emergency Services and Public Protection shall keep on file the completed registration form and all related material.
 An identification card with the name, date of birth, address, full-face photograph, physical descriptors and signature of the applicant shall be issued to the security officer, and shall be carried by the security officer at all times while performing the duties associated with the security officer’s employment.
 Registered security officers, in the course of performing their duties, shall present such card for inspection upon the request of a law enforcement officer.